The burden of command...

 Below is the current planned setup for 6 total leaders, each with defined styles and perks.
 While more leaders are certainly a possibility down the road, this is what we’ve been working with for the time being.

-Style: Admiral Cole focuses on offensive tactics and hit-and-run engagements; living by the policy that “the best defense is a good offense”.
-Admiral Cole receives buffs for sniping and constantly engaging his enemies.
+Style: Vice Admiral Cole focuses on long range engagements, offensive tactics, and hit-and-run engagements; living by the policy that “the best defense is a good offense”.
+Vice Admiral Cole receives buffs for sniping and constantly engaging his enemies.

 If you have always felt the UNSC could deal with a bit more offensive firepower, Cole is absolutely the best choice for you.
 In terms of UNSC leaders, none of them are nearly as straightforward or as pointedly powerful as the Vice Admiral.